BennyHallett/anubis/README.md

     $ mix example help

+Your help can include a banner, describing the application and it's use.
+Use the `banner` macro (as in the example below) to set it up.

 ## An example

     defmodule Mix.Tasks.Example
       use Anubis

+      banner """
+      This is the example task.

+      Use it like:
+          $ mix example <command> <args>
+      """

       command :init, "Initialize the project.", Named.Function.init
       command :send, "Send me a small letter.", Named.Function.send